 One day my daughter, Catie, who was one of these lovely young dancers, decided that she didn't want to be a dancer anymore.
 Instead, she wanted to run away with the circus and be a “contortionist”.

 Her Fairy God Mother had given her a video of the 4 little pink contortionists with Cirque du Soleil from their early show “Nouvelle Experience”.
 It was fabulously fascinating.
-All Catie wanted to do was stay in her room and try to put her toes over her head.
+All Catie wanted to do was put her toes over her head.
 Then she started to get all the other girls at our dance studio to put their toes over their heads.

 Needless to say, Catie’s wish was the beginning of a wonderful journey and provided the vision for our Circus Arts program.